sncf-connect-tech/vboard/CONTRIBUTING.md

 ## pre-commit hooks

 In order to execute a number of checks before each commit, this project uses `git` [pre-commit](http://pre-commit.com) hooks.
-They are executed by [Travis CI](https://travis-ci.org/voyages-sncf-technologies/vboard) and no PR will be merged unless they the hooks pass.
+They are listed in the [.pre-commit-config.yaml](.pre-commit-config.yaml) configuration file and are executed by [Travis CI](https://travis-ci.org/voyages-sncf-technologies/vboard).
+No PR will be merged unless they the hooks pass.

 As much as possible, please try to install them on your development machine.
 If you can't or don't want to, you'll have to use the Travis CI build logs to debug issues that may arise with them.